 Now at high temperature or by receiving some additional energy the electron from valence band jumps to the conduction band.

 As the electron jumps from the valence band to conduction band a vacancy is created in the valence band where the electron was initially present and this vacancy is known as a hole.

 Effective mass: The effective mass of a particle (denoted by m*)is the mass which it seems to have while responding to forces.
 This effective mass is given by

 Intrinsic and extrinsic semiconductor

 - Extrinsic semiconductor

 Intrinsic semiconductors are the semiconductors in a very pure form.
 Germanium and silicon are examples of intrinsic semiconductors.
 The crystalline structure of Ge is shown :

 At absolute zero temperature, all the inner electrons of a semiconductor are tightly held and the valence electrons are involved in covalent bonding and hence there is no free electron, so the crystal behaves as a perfect insulator at absolute zero temperature.

-Extrinsic semiconductor: Conductivity of intrinsic semiconductor is very low at room temperature.
+Conductivity of intrinsic semiconductors is very low at room temperature.
 To increase the conductivity a small amount of external impurity is added to the intrinsic semiconductor.
-After addition of an impurity, the semiconductor formed is known as an extrinsic semiconductor.
+After the addition of an impurity, the semiconductor formed is known as an extrinsic semiconductor.

 The process of deliberately adding a small amount of impurity to a pure semiconductor to increase its conductivity is known as doping.